 Turn up the heat – Feeling warm can boost oxytocin or at least mimics the effects of it increasing feelings of trust and generosity.
 So if you can’t get a hug, wrap your hands around a mug of coffee, cuddle up in a blanket, or take a warm bath or shower.

 Touch a pet – Just stroking your pet or even someone else’s can increase oxytocin, endorphins, and dopamine in your brain.
 Several studies show that having a pet can reduce depression, encourage healthier habits, and increase feelings of connectedness.
+There are many research-backed health benefits to owning a dog.
 One Japanese study showed that playing with a dog with which you have a bond, who is likely to make eye contact with you, increases oxytocin levels.